+What to do in the event of a car accident?
 Accidents are our worst fears.
 It may strike prepared and unprepared people.
 Regardless of wrongdoing.
-Although we cannot predict who will have a car accident, its financial and psychological effects may be mitigated.
+Although we cannot predict who will have a car accident, its economic and psychological effects may be mitigated.
 Insurance helps.
 Let’s examine what may happen if the inevitable happens under various conditions.

 Does Your Car Have Insurance?